Zantosko/Redis-Practice/README.md

 `DEL <key>`

+- Checks if key exists in DB:

+`EXISTS <key>`

+- Access all keys:

+`KEYS *`

+- Deletes everything from DB:

+`FLUSHALL`

+- Clear input:

+`clear`

 ## Handling Expirations

+- You can check the expiration time on items in your DB with the Time To Live command (TTL).
+- If the value returned is -1 then that means no expiration was specified.
+- If the value returned is -2 then that means the item has expired.

+- Check time until expiration:

+`TTL <key>`

+- Set expiration on key:

+`EXPIRES <key> <time amount in seconds>`

+- Add new key-value pair with an expiration:

+`SETEX <key> <time amount in seconds> <value>`

 ## Lists

-- Similar to a standard array
+- Similar to a standard array or list.

 ## Sets

-- A sets is list of unique items.
+- A set is list of unique items.

 - Adds value to the set if it exist, if it does not exits then the set will automatically be created: